-While drivers usually need to take a ticket at their entrance gate and pay a toll at their exit gate, the advance payment system is also being on some roads, including urban expressway.
+While drivers usually need to take a ticket at their entrance gate and pay a toll at their exit gate, the advance payment system is also being used on some roads, including urban expressways.

 Stop at the entrance gate and take a ticket from the ticket dispenser.
 Make sure not to lose your ticket since you need to show it at the exit toll gate.